provenance-io/provenance/x/exchange/spec/01_concepts.md

 When order creation is not allowed, any existing orders can still be settled or cancelled, but no new ones can be made (in that market).

 A market can separately control whether funds can be committed to it.
-When commitments are not allowed, any existing commitments can still be settled or cancelled, but no new funds can be committed (to that markert).
+When commitments are not allowed, any existing commitments can still be settled or cancelled, but no new funds can be committed (to that market).

 The fees collected by a market are kept in the market's account, and can be accessed using the [MarketWithdraw](03_messages.md#marketwithdraw) endpoint.